 Improved Internal Hiring

-You can structure pathways in such a way that every employee is working toward a higher position, and each position has an employee being trained to take over their responsibilities.
+Paula recommends providing a mentor or coach along with their direct supervisor to create a solid support system to maximize the success of the newly promoted.
+You can structure pathways in such a way that every employee is working toward a higher position with someone who can coach them, and each position is training an employee to take over their responsibilities.
 This way, you will be able to hire internally to fill vital upper management roles with experienced employees and limit outside hiring to more entry-level positions.

 Cultural Fit is more than about ping-pong tables and socializing events.
 As more and more millennials are stepping into managerial roles, it is important to consider how company culture plays a huge role in the success of your company.
 When you consider the overall culture of your company, you need to step back and ask yourself some really important questions.